vadoro/salome/README.md

 2. **Network Visualization**: Open the `.gephi` files in the `gephi_files` folder with Gephi software to explore the network visualizations interactively.
 3. **Graph Images**: Refer to the images in the `graph_images` folder for quick reference and visual summaries of the network analyses.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or issues, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.